juliushaertl/nextcloud-docker-dev/README.md

 # nextcloud-dev-docker-compose

-Nextcloud development environment using docker-compose
+A docker based Nextcloud development environment that is easy to setup and use.

-⚠ **DO NOT USE THIS IN PRODUCTION** Various settings in this setup are considered insecure and default passwords and secrets are used all over the place
+⚠ **DO NOT USE THIS IN PRODUCTION**

+Various settings in this setup are considered insecure and default passwords and secrets are used all over the place

 Features